Newsgathering Law & Liability: A Guide for Reporting

 Reporters, citizen journalists and anyone who wants to know more about the laws that relate to gathering content, interviewing sources and handling documents.

-Geanne Rosenberg, an attorney and journalist, is a professor at Baruch College and City University of New York's Graduate School of Journalism.
+Geanne Belton, an attorney and journalist, is a professor at Baruch College and City University of New York's Graduate School of Journalism.